lzjqsdd/DB-Sim/README.md

 - `config` privoid traffic network and evacuation demand with xml.
 - `src` do simulation
     - `core` core code for simulation
-    - `utils` some userdefined or 3rd necessary tools ,example parse xml toos
+    - `utils` some userdefined or 3rd necessary tools ,example parse xml tools
 - `test` some test case for this project

 ## build